ShinyMCS/TAS-Bartko-BB/BiasPrecisionApplications-MCS.md

 Indeed, various other method comparison techniques have been proposed on an ongoing basis in the intervening period (Kroower Monti 1995
 , Choudhary and Nagaraja 2007, Huston 2010, Costa-Santos et al 2010, Liao & Capen 2011).

+### Mean Centering
+Centering predictor variables is one of those simple but extremely useful practices that is easily overlooked.

+It’s almost too simple.

+Centering simply means subtracting a constant from every value of a variable.
+What it does is redefine the 0 point for that predictor to be whatever value you subtracted.
+It shifts the scale over, but retains the units.

+The effect is that the slope between that predictor and the response variable doesn’t change at all.
+But the interpretation of the intercept does.

+The intercept is just the mean of the response when all predictors = 0.
+So when 0 is out of the range of data, that value  is meaningless.
+But when you center X so that a value within the dataset becomes 0, the intercept becomes the mean of Y at the value you centered on.

+What’s the point?
+Who cares about interpreting the intercept?

+It’s true.
+In many models, you’re not really interested in the intercept.
+In those models, there isn’t really a point, so don’t worry about it.

+But, and there’s always a but, in many models interpreting the intercept becomes really, really important.
+So whether and where you center becomes important too.

+A few examples include models with a dummy-coded predictor, models with a polynomial (curvature) term, and random slope models.